shukriadams/tetrifact/README.md

 It is implemented in C# for Dotnetcore 2.2, and will run on any system that supports this framework.

+## Demo

+A Tetrifact instance is running at *https://tetrifact.manafeed.com*.
+For internet reasons, all write operations from the web interface are disabled on this instance.

 ## How

 Suppose you work for the ACME Game Corporation, and you're developing Thingernator.
 You've just commited your latest changes, and